LeO002266/temperature-converter-ms/README.md

-# tempreture-converter-ms
+# temperature-converter-ms
-tempreture converter using html and css
+temperature converter using html and css